fwangboulder/Project_Linux_Server_Configuration/README.md

-**Amazon Lightsail Start**
+##Section I: Amazon Lightsail Start

   1. Log in!
 Create an Amazon Web Services account if you do not have one.

   2. Create an instance.

   3. Choose an instance image (OS only): Ubuntu

   4. Choose your instance plan.

   5. Give your instance a hostname(this is flexible): alumni

   6. Wait for it to start up and then connect using SSH.

   7. Record your public IP address: Public IP address 54.210.72.218

-**Key generation**
+  8. $sudo dpkg-reconfigure tzdata

+      Select:

+      None of above

+      UTC

+      Current default time zone: 'Etc/UTC'

+      Local time is now:      Fri Mar  3 02:52:36 UTC 2017.

+      Universal Time is now:  Fri Mar  3 02:52:36 UTC 2017.

+##Section II: Key generation

   1. Local terminal

     $ssh-keygen